DanRehberg/CS462_Assignments/P1_Info.md

 **Given a 2D AABB problem, with min0 and max0 describing the minimum and maximum positions of one box and min1 and max1 describing the minimum and maximum positions of a second box:**

-- If min0.x is between min1.x and max1.x OR max0.x is between min1.x and max1.x
+- If min0.x is between min1.x and max1.x OR max0.x is between min1.x and max1.x OR min1.x is between min0.x and max0.x OR max1.x is between min0.x and max0.x
-	- If min0.y is between min1.y and max1.y OR max0.y is between min1.y and max1.y
+	- If min0.y is between min1.y and max1.y OR max0.y is between min1.y and  max1.y OR min1.y is between min0.y and max0.y OR max1.y is between min0.y and max0.y
 		- Then the AABBs are colliding
 	- Else
 		- No collision